DexterNano/LOGITacker/README.md

 pair sniff (available via tab complete).

-In order to forward (decrypted) keyboard RF frames to the USB keyboard interface, like shown in the video, the respective option has to be enabled with `options passive-enum pass-through-keyboard on`.
+In order to forward (decrypted) keyboard RF frames to the USB keyboard interface, like shown in the video, the respective option has to be enabled with `options passive_enum pass-through-keyboard on`.

 ## 4.3 Inject keystrokes (encrypted device)